 There is no single known cause for ASD, but most researchers believe that genetic mutations, possibly inherited, are the primary reason for children to develop ASD.
 Infants born extremely preterm (prior to 26 weeks gestation) and those with disorders such as fragile X syndrome and Rett syndrome are at increased risk of developing ASD.
 Children are screened at well visits with their primary provider beginning at 9 months and continue until 2-3 years old.

-Patient will have optimal ability to communicate needs and have optimal interpersonal relationships.
+Patients will have an optimal ability to communicate needs and have optimal interpersonal relationships.

-Determine baseline and expectations of how patient will react to health care team and procedures.
-Helps to determine course of action and treatments and best practice for assessment of the patient.
+Determine baseline and expectations of how patients will react to the health care teams and procedures.
+Helps to determine the course of action and treatments and best practice for assessment of the patient.

 These are screening tools used at various ages and stages to determine in what areas the child may need assistance or therapy and severity of disability.

 Many children with ASD also have seizure disorders.
-Provide for safety of patient in case of seizure.
+Provide for the safety of patients in case of seizure.
 Remove objects in the room that may cause injury in case of hyperactivity or anxiety.